ArchiveTeam/grab-site/README.md

 `DIR/ignores` is a newline-separated list of [Python 3 regular expressions](http://pythex.org/) to use in addition to the ignore sets.

-You can `touch DIR/igoff` to stop `IGNOR` message spew, and `rm DIR/igoff` to turn it back on again.
+You can `rm DIR/igoff` to display all URLs that are being filtered out by the ignores, and `touch DIR/igoff` to turn it back off.

 Monitoring all of your crawls with the dashboard